xplorer2716/XplorerEditor/README.md

 ![Xplorer](https://github.com/xplorer2716/XplorerEditor/blob/main/WebSiteHeader.jpg?raw=true)

-**XPLORER - An editor for the Oberheim Xpander and Matrix-12 synthesizers**
+**XPLORER - A real time editor for the Oberheim Xpander and Matrix-12 synthesizers**

 Xplorer is a real-time and bi-directional software editor for the Oberheim Matrix-12 and Xpander synthesizers.